 h.
 QS means QuinStreet, Inc. To the extent any activities or services to be performed by QS under an Agreement are required to be performed under applicable law by a licensed affiliate (e.g., insurance or mortgage-related activities), QS shall be responsible for ensuring that such activities or services are performed by such licensed affiliate.

 i.
-QS Content means all content, creative assets, advertising listings, forms, web design services, telephone numbers, software or technology platforms, telephone scripts, QS Marks and QS Client Marks, together with any associated links and hyperlinks which direct Traffic to a QS or QS Client webpage, and any imbedded bots and tracking tools contained in any link.
+QS Content means all content, creative assets, advertising listings, forms, web design services, telephone numbers, software or technology platforms, telephone scripts created or provided by QS, QS Marks and QS Client Marks, together with any associated links and hyperlinks which direct Traffic to a QS or QS Client webpage, and any imbedded bots and tracking tools contained in any link.

 j.
 QS Client means a client of QS or any of its affiliates.

 l.
 Platform means QS’s proprietary online marketplace, including the QuinStreet Media Platform (“QMP”), through which Publisher can manage and track applicable Traffic, such as Leads and clicks, generated by Publisher and provides ad serving, managing, and reporting services.

 m.
 Publisher means the company or entity that executes or electronically accepts a SO or an IO to provide Traffic to QS or electronically accepts this Agreement.

 n.
 Publisher Sites mean websites or emails Approved by QS which are used by Publisher to generate Traffic.

 o.
 Service Order or SO means a QS service order executed or electronically accepted by Publisher that specifically references these Terms and specifies the Traffic to be provided by Publisher hereunder.
 Each SO may contain a reference to one or more additional incorporated documents, including IOs.